sosandroid/AnalogDevice_AD5161/README.md

 - Get current stepper position
 - Get current operation mode (stopped, by step, by time)
 - Set at mid scale
-- Enabling / disabling debug to Serail output
+- Enabling / disabling debug to Serial output

 ## Example ##
 A simple voltage divider moving along the full scale of the potentiometer.
 The Serial output is the stepper position read from the lib and extrapolated from AnalogRead()